mfbz/harpoon/README.md

 Harpoon is the first wallet built for Rift Protocol, an open, iframe-based protocol for embedding on-chain Flow interactions anywhere on the web.

-It is a **Chrome Extension** that detects `rift://` links in web pages and injects secure sandboxed widgets (Rift Frames).
-It enables Flow transactions, scripts, and real-time wallet interactions within any context — blogs, tweets, docs, and more.
+It is a **Chrome Extension** that detects `rift://` links in web pages and injects secure sandboxed Rift Frames.
+It enables Flow transactions, scripts, and real-time wallet interactions within any context like in blogs, tweets, docs, and more.

 ## 🧠 What Harpoon Does